UK resisting calls to ban Iran’s IRGC to maintain diplomatic link – minister

 Meanwhile, former defence secretary Ben Wallace urged the Government to use its defence of Israel as leverage to secure Israeli support for Ukraine.

-Mr Wallace, writing in The Daily Telegraph, said Israel had been “absent” from the list of countries donating weapons and other items to Ukraine, and that he had “pleaded” with the country’s ambassador but been told Israel “didn’t want to upset Russia”.
+Mr Wallace, writing in The Daily Telegraph, said Israel has been “absent” from the list of countries donating weapons and other items to Ukraine, and that he has “pleaded” with the country’s ambassador but been told Israel “didn’t want to upset Russia”.

 He said: “We stand by Israel because we share common values, oppose terrorism and respect sovereignty.
 But if pilots of the RAF are to help protect Israel, then we should expect Israel to help Ukraine with lethal weapons and other assets, because alliances work both ways.”

-The former cabinet minister also called for a strong response to Iran’s attack, saying the UK was “weak” in Tehran’s eyes.
+The former cabinet minister also called for a strong response to Iran’s attack, saying the UK is “weak” in Tehran’s eyes.

 He said: “I have learnt, working against Britain’s adversaries, that the only way to deal with a bully is to retaliate.